lif31up/prototypical-network/README.md

 * **Prototype Computation**: The prototype for each class is computed as the mean of the embeddings of support samples belonging to that class.
 * **Distance-Based Classification**: Query samples are classified based on the distance (using `torch.cdist`) to the nearest prototype.
 * **Optimization**: The network is trained to minimize the distance between query samples and their correct prototypes while maximizing the distance to incorrect ones.

-This implementation is inspired by **"Prototypical Networks for Few-Shot Learning" (Snell et al., 2017)**.